 Speaking of the cocktail hour, when you do a first look, you’re more likely to be able to actually make it to the cocktail hour, where you can spend some extra time visiting with your guests.
 Your wedding day goes by so fast and this gives you just a little extra time to enjoy it.

 And let’s not forget the nerves!
 If you think you are going to cry when you see your spouse to be for the first time, then a first look may be for you.
 It’s a good time to let yourself get all emotional and cry it out, or laugh it out, or giggle yourself silly!
 Remember, it’s just the two of you, so enjoy it.
 And you don’t have to worry about ruining your make up because you have plenty of time for touch ups before the ceremony starts.

 And my favorite part about the first look is the pictures.
 Besides the bride/groom being able to relax and focus on their bride/groom, it allows the couple the opportunity to see one another without 150 sets of eyes staring at them as they walk down the aisle.
 You don’t have to be calm, cool, and collected – you get to be yourself.
 I have seen couples absolutely lose it and cry like babies during the first look and I have seen them giggle uncontrollably, like little school girls.
 It’s so funny to watch their varied reactions – and it makes the best pictures!
-The first look pictures are almost always the ones I see pop up on FB after the wedding pictures are back. 🙂
+The first look pictures are almost always the ones I see pop up on IG after the wedding pictures are back. 🙂

 A perk you may not have considered is the fact that you not only get these great first look photos, but you still get the pictures of the couple seeing each other for the first time as they walk down the aisle.
 You get to have two special moments instead of one – a private, personal, true emotion kind of moment and then a more serious, all eyes on you, kind of moment.